 - Is your asset in an environment that’s dangerously hot + humid?

 - Pumps or vacuums go out of whack on your fleet vehicles, trailers, or trucks with Industrial Equipment and Sensors?

-- Chemicals, gases, or water above, below, exactly equal, inside, outside the level or range you need them to be?
+- Chemicals, gases, water quality, flood warning systems, or water levels above, below, exactly equal, inside, outside the level or range you need them to be?

-From cold chain monitoring, fleets of chemical, industrial cleaning trucks and other dynamic vehicles, to agriculture, air quality, water usage, and other asset monitoring, you can get custom email alerts (or SMS / Text Message Alerts) when your specific, desired conditions are satisfied.
+From cold chain monitoring, fleets of chemical, industrial cleaning trucks and other dynamic vehicles, to agriculture, air quality, water usage, and other asset monitoring, you’ll receive custom email alerts (or SMS / Text Message Alerts) when your specific, desired conditions are satisfied.

-- You can set up your email alerts by logging into Valarm Tools Cloud / tools.valarm.net
+- You can set up your email alerts by logging into Valarm Tools Cloud, a.k.a., Tools.Valarm.net

 - Go to the Device Manager and click the name of your Valarm Connector Device / Sensor Hub to see your device details page like the screenshot